Espyo/Life_of_Judd/readme.txt

     Right-click the game's window on the task bar (the exact method depends on the operative system), choose move, and press any arrow key on the keyboard.
 That should fix it.

+The game's telling me it's unable to save.
+What happened?
+    If you haven't already, extract the zip file into a folder.
+    Then, make sure that folder and/or the save.bin file don't require permissions you don't have.
+    Otherwise, you can continue playing like normal.
+It just won't be able to save your progress for you to come back to after you quit.

+I can't hear any sound, and the keyboard doesn't work!
+    This game doesn't have sound, nor does it use the keyboard.

+The game's starting to run slow after playing it for hours.
+    I found that there's a memory leak in the game.
+Sorry.
+I'll hopefully fix it in the future.
+    If you experience this, please restart the game.

 I crunched the numbers on the results screen, and they're slightly off.
 What gives?
     Rounding errors.
 Decimal values are complicated...
-But the error will never be big enough to matter.
+But the error will never be big enough to matter, so don't worry.
     In addition, if you get 99 points, close to 100, it's automatically turned into 100 for the sake of fairness.
     Finally, if the real scores reveal that both teams got the same percentage, the values are slightly skewered in your favor, since one team always has to be the winner.